derluke/guarded-rag-assistant-any-llm/README.md

    Please refer to the documentation inside `.env.template`

+   This template uses NEMO guardrails which require valid azure OpenAI credentials.
+You can change this

 4. In a terminal, run:
    ```bash
    python quickstart.py YOUR_PROJECT_NAME  # Windows users may have to use `py` instead of `python`